-The original Super Robots that became the Shogun Warriors: Getter Dragon, Raideen, and Combattler V. There were many more, and they’re all coming to join the party next time in issues 4-7!
+The original Super Robots that became the Shogun Warriors: Getter Dragon, Raideen, and Combattler V. There were many more, and they all joined the party in issues 4-7!
+Read them here!

 The Rise and Fall of the Shogun Warriors (Youtube)

 Wikipedia page on Shogun Warriors toys